 Acupuncture treatments may include not only needling, but also gua sha, cupping, infrared heat therapy, tui na, electro-acupuncture, acupressure and the use of various topical oils including essential oils and topical analgesics.
-I am committed to delivering the best possible treatment for you and your condition and do not price my services separately for this reason.
-If you are in need of any or all of these therapies you will receive them at no additional cost.
+I am committed to delivering the best possible treatment for you and your condition.
+We can discuss what you will be best for you at each individual visit but if you think you might want cupping or gua sha please let us know in advance so we can schedule extra time into your visit.
 Below you will find a description of each therapy.
-(Please note: I do offer needle free treatments for those more apprehensive about needling.)
+(Please note: I do offer needle free treatments for infants and children who might be more apprehensive about needling.)

 Acupuncture: The act of inserting filiform (solid) needles into specific points around the body to elicit healing and promote wellness.